 “It’s clear that our current immigration system is badly broken and in desperate need of reform.
 Congress must turn its attention to the millions of undocumented immigrants currently in the United States and enact reforms that will help them come out of the shadows and follow a clear pathway to citizenship.
 We must always approach the issue of immigration with a sense of urgency, a spirit of compassion, and a commitment to security.”

 – Rep. Adam Schiff

-Rep. Schiff strongly opposed the President’s decision to end the deferred action program (DACA) that authorizes a non-U.S. citizen who entered the U.S. before the age of sixteen to remain in the U.S. For many recipients of DACA, called DREAMers, America is the only home they’ve ever known, and Schiff has worked with his colleagues in Congress to make sure DREAMers are not deported.
-To that end, he is also an original cosponsor to the Dream and Promise Act of 2019 would allow DREAMers, Temporary Protected Status (TPS) recipients and Deferred Enforced Departure (DED) recipients to contribute fully to the country they call home by providing a relief from the threat of deportation and a pathway to citizenship.
+Adam strongly supports a permanent solution to the deferred action program that authorizes a non-U.S. citizen who entered the U.S. before the age of sixteen to remain in the U.S. For many recipients of Deferred Action for Childhood Arrivals (DACA), also known as DREAMers, America is the only home they’ve ever known, and Adam has worked with his colleagues in Congress to ensure that DREAMers don’t face deportation or harassment.
+To that end, he is also an original cosponsor to the Dream and Promise Act which would allow DREAMers, Temporary Protected Status recipients, and Deferred Enforced Departure recipients to contribute fully to the country they call home by providing relief from the threat of deportation and a real pathway to citizenship.